ECMessina/mk8_randomizer/README.md

-# mk8_randomizer
+# MK8

-A new Flutter project.
+A Flutter mobile app for generating random or filtered cups and tracks, featuring animations, shared preferences, and Riverpod for state management.